At a Glance

 Not only can your gravity blanket be used overnight to help you achieve deep, restful sleep.
 It can also be laid across your legs in the day to keep you company and relaxed while you work - especially when working from home.

-Use It To Upgrade Your Bedroom With Less Effort
+Use It to Upgrade Your Bedroom With Less Effort

-Weighted blankets can be an addition to your current bedding sets such as duvets, comforters, or throw blankets to elevate your sleep quality.
+Weighted blankets can be an addition to your current bedding sets, such as duvets, comforters, or throw blankets, to elevate your sleep quality.
 They can either be placed above or below your bed sheets, up to your personal preference.
 If you prefer to spend less time making the bed in the morning, you can simply lay it on top of the bed.

-Aim For Long-Term Usage
+Aim for Long-Term Usage

 In order to achieve its long-term benefits, use it regularly over time.
 Once it has become part of your sleep hygiene, you will start noticing consistent quality sleep and an overall improvement in mood.